MikeData/bau_FDI-Assets/README.md

 1.)
 Right click and edit the "click to run" file.

 2.)
-Update both the file names and extensions (either .xls or .xlsx) by changing whats between the relevant quotes as shown below:
+Update both the file names and extensions (either .xls or .xlsx) by changing the information shown in green below (you need to include the quotes):

 ![alt tag](/images/commands.png)

-Note the "DONT..." instruction.
-Anything below that never changes.
+Note: DO NOT use a filename with a space in it.
+If you get one just take the space out before running these scripts.

 3.)
 Save, exit and double click the file to extract and transform the data.